Despite economics, WDM-PON remains in the mix

 Weldon believes TDM-PON will continue to prevail for the better part of the next decade, with WDM-PON relegated to a niche technology for backhaul applications or certain office or campus parks where it can find "an appropriate deployment model at tolerable price points.

-When pressed for a timeframe in which WDM-PON might be economic enough for residential deployments, Weldon suggests 2020: "That's far enough out that it means not now.
+When pressed for a timeframe in which WDM-PON might be economic enough for residential deployments, Weldon suggests 2020, mostly because "that's far enough out that it means not now."

-"It has to exceed what you can do in the TDM space and if WDM-PON can't solve its problems and exceed what's available for 10G PON, then it's missed its window once again.
-You can think of it as a race between WDM-PON and NGPON for who gets there first with the right bandwidth, cost points, and reach," he says."Currently, I think 10G PON is winning."
+"It has to exceed what you can do in the TDM space," he asserts, "and if WDM-PON can't solve its problems and exceed what's available for 10G PON, then it's missed its window once again.
+You can think of it as a race between WDM-PON and NGPON for who gets there first with the right bandwidth, the right cost points, and the right reach,&334; he maintains.
+"Currently, I think 10G PON is winning."